 Tax credits represent claims from the government arising from airing of government commercials, advertisements and cablecast services.
-Pursuant to PD No. 1362, these will be collected in the form of tax credits, which the Company can use in paying for import duties and taxes on its broadcasting and cable equipment.
+Pursuant to PD No. 1362, these will be collected in the form of tax credits which the Company can use in paying for import duties and taxes on its broadcasting and cable equipment.
 The tax credits cannot be used to pay for any other tax obligation to the government.
-The Company expects to utilize the tax credits and CWT within the next 6 years until 2027.
+The Company expects to utilize these tax credits within the next six years until 2027.